 - MDR is an operating model, not a product: a vendor-run SOC that monitors existing security tools around the clock and takes response action on confirmed threats.

-- IBM’s 2025 Cost of a Data Breach Report puts the average time to identify and contain a breach at 241 days, the lowest in nine years; best-in-class MDR providers cut median response to under 20 minutes (Expel 14 min, SentinelOne 18 min).
+- IBM’s 2025 breach report puts the average time to identify and contain a breach at 241 days, the lowest in nine years.
+The strongest MDR providers publish a median response under 20 minutes; Expel reports 14 minutes.

 - Gartner projects 60 percent of organizations will be using MDR by 2026, up from 30 percent in 2023.
 Canadian SMB growth is being pulled by cyber insurance renewal requirements, not enterprise demand.

-Why security tools fail at 3am: the watching gap
+Why do security tools fail at 3am?
+The watching gap

 Walk into any well-run Canadian SMB in 2026 and the security posture looks broadly the same.
 Next-gen firewall at the edge.
 Endpoint detection and response on every workstation and server.
 Email filtering on Microsoft 365.
 MFA enforced across the tenant.
 Immutable backups, ideally with a tested restore.
 An annual penetration test for cyber insurance.

-The console says “green” on Monday morning.
+The console reads clean on Monday morning.
 The vendors send monthly reports showing thousands of alerts triaged automatically and dozens of malicious files quarantined.
 The IT manager has done their job.
 The CFO sees the line items and feels protected.

 The 3am problem